Tarawera Ultra-Trail 2024: New and familiar faces take championship of ultramarathon

-The Tarawera Ultra-Trail by UTMB returned to Rotorua on Saturday for its 15th season and new and familiar champions have been crowned.
+The Tarawera Ultra-Trail by UTMB returned to Rotorua on Saturday for its 15th season as new and familiar champions were crowned.

 The course takes runners through eight different lakes, waterfalls and native bush in Rotorua’s Whakarewarewa forest.

-New Zealand’s Daniel Jones claimed victory for the second time in the men’s race, stopping the clock at seven hours, 46 minutes and 42 seconds.
+New Zealand’s Daniel Jones claimed victory for the second time in the men’s race, stopping the clock at 7h 46m 42s.

 Jones said in a media release the feeling of winning the competition back-to-back was “undeniable.